src-d/blog/content/post/codesent.md

 Line ownership in Ember.js.
 Notice how one of devs appeared and conquered a half of the project.
 {{% /caption %}}

-...line overwrite matrix...
+...line overwrite matrix which shows how much code written by each developer is changed by others...

 {{% caption src="/post/codesent/wireshark_churn_matrix_black.png" %}}
 "Code wars" in Wireshark: XY cell's intensity is proportional to the number of times developer X's lines were overwritten with developer Y's.
 {{% /caption %}}

-...and even structural coupling.
+...and even structural coupling - how tightly logically related the functions or classes are.

 {{% caption src="/post/codesent/jinja_black.png" %}}
 Structural clusters in Jinja2.
 Each dot is a function and each pair is closer proportionally to